-Principal Life matches charitable gifts up to an annual amount of \$16,000 per nonemployee Director.
+Principal Life matches charitable gifts up to \$16,000 per nonemployee Director per year.
 These matching contributions are available during a Director's term and the following three years.
 Principal Life receives the charitable contribution tax deductions for the matching gifts.

 Directors are reimbursed for travel and other business expenses they incur while performing services for the Company.
 Directors' spouses/partners may accompany them to the annual Board strategic retreat.
-Principal pays for some of the travel expenses and amenities for Directors and their spouses/partners, such as meals and social events.
+At this retreat, Principal pays for some of the travel expenses and amenities for Directors and their spouses/partners, such as meals and social events.
 Directors are also covered under the Company's Business Travel Accident Insurance Policy and Directors' and Officers' insurance coverage.
-In 2015 the total amount of perquisites provided to nonemployee Directors was less than \$10,000 in all cases.
+In 2016 the total amount of perquisites provided to Non-Employee Directors was less than \$10,000.